google/applied-machine-learning-intensive/acs/ac1/_sources/basic_descriptive_statistics/outliers_and_skew.rst

     of the 11 students.

-In this example, you can see that there are two students whose heights are much greater than the rest of the students.
+In this example, there are two students whose heights are much greater than the rest of the students.
 Lia's height is 188 cm and Katrina's height is 193 cm.
 Taking the mean of the students' heights results in 168.45 centimeters (cm).
-When using data to make decisions it is crucial to know how using the mean as an important piece of data can actually result in misinformation.
+When using data to make decisions, it is crucial to know how using the mean as an important piece of data can actually result in misinformation.
 In this case, the mean does not accurately represent what one might assume is the height at which each student is approximately at.
 Consider the effects if this school decided to use the mean to decide how high the student desks needed to be.

 .. admonition:: Skew Definition